 Deputy Secretary for Children's Medical Services

-John Curran, M.D. was appointed as the Deputy Secretary for Children’s Medical Services (CMS) on May 2.
-In this role, Dr. Curran provides oversight for the Office of the CMS Managed Care Plan and Specialty Programs, the Division of Children's Medical Services and CMS area offices.
+Jeffrey P. Brosco, MD, PhD, serves as Deputy Secretary for Children’s Medical Services (CMS).
+As Deputy Secretary, Dr. Brosco provides oversight for the Division of Children’s Medical Services, the Office of the CMS Managed Care Plan and Specialty Programs, and CMS area offices.

 Dr. Brosco currently serves as the Title V (Maternal and Child Health) statewide consultant for CMS, is professor of clinical pediatrics at the University Of Miami Miller School Of Medicine (UM) and served as a regional medical director for CMS from 2012-2015.
 For the past 21 years he has been served at UM’s School Of Medicine in several capacities, most recently as the associate director of UM’s Mailman Center for Child Development, director of faculty education development in the Department of Pediatrics and director of the Leadership Education Neurodevelopmental Disabilities Program.
 He is also the chair of the Pediatric Bioethics Committee at Jackson Memorial Hospital.

 From 1998-2003 Dr. Brosco was the Robert Wood Johnson Foundation’s Generalist Faculty Scholar; from 1998-2016, member of the Health Care Task Force on the Florida Developmental Disabilities Council; from 2001-present, director of Population Health Ethics at UM’s Institute for Bioethics and Health Policy and has been co-chair and a member of several newborn screening committees and workgroups throughout his career.